 For her name is music to my ears and brings peace to my grieving heart.

 I’m sorry you don’t understand the reason I must carry my grief with me.

 It’s a reminder that I have loved deeply and grieve the joys that once were and will never be.

 I’m sorry you can’t just sit with me and listen for a while.

-That is what I need.
-I need you to just “be.”
-I need you to be comfortable with my grief, because it’s not going away.
-I don’t plan on letting it leave.
-As I am sure you don’t plan on letting the love you hold for your child to walk out the door the moment they go to college.
+I am sure you don’t plan on letting the love you hold for your child walk out the door with them the moment they go to college.

 I am sorry I haven’t found “closure.”

 I have a secret for you: there isn’t any.